The History of Indigenous People in Chicago

 The DuSables stayed in Chicago until 1800, selling his land to Jean La Lime.
 By then, however, the newly created United States of America was looking to expand westward, leading to hostilities between Indians and federal troops.
 As part of the Treaty of Greenville (1795) that ended the Northwest Indian War, the U.S. took six square miles centered by the mouth of the Chicago River.

-Navigating History: From Native American Canoes to the Skyscrapers of Chicago
+Navigating History, from Native American Canoes to the Skyscrapers of Chicago

 The Army erected Fort Dearborn in 1803, across the river from La Lime’s compound.
 In the run-up to the War of 1812, the British aligned themselves with Native forces as relations between the federal government and the Potawatomi worsened.
 Two months into the war, the U.S. looked to evacuate Fort Dearborn for Fort Wayne, Ind.
 On the morning of Aug.
 15th, the 96 residents of the fort had barely left their post before they were ambushed by 500 Potawatomi warriors.
 In 15 minutes, all the Americans were either killed or captured, and the fort was burned to the ground.